 - If you have been sent a summons, it will be because our records show that you were sent a Council Tax bill requiring instalment payment on specified dates.
 You were then sent a reminder informing you that one or more instalments were overdue.
 The reminder warned you that you would lose your right to pay by instalments if a payment was not made within 7 days.
 As you have not paid, this right has now been withdrawn and the summons is for the full amount outstanding for the year including costs incurred to date which are now added to the sum due.

 - If you paid your bill recently, have already paid all outstanding instalments shortly before receiving the summons, or if the summons is incorrect in any way then you need to contact our Recovery Section to ensure that your payment has been correctly credited to your account and to discuss your case.
 If the summons is subsequently withdrawn by the Council, please help us by ensuring your future instalments are paid by the due date.
-The best way to ensure that your instalments reach us on time is to pay by Direct Debit (1.3mb).
+The best way to ensure that your instalments reach us on time is to pay by council tax Direct Debit form.
 If you have a bank account you can take advantage of this easy option; a direct debit can be set up over the telephone.